jedisct1/libsodium-doc/password_hashing/default_phf.md

 The computed key is stored into `out`, representing the address of a dedicated storage area of `outlen` bytes.

-`opslimit` represents a maximum amount of computations to perform.
+`opslimit` represents the maximum amount of computations to perform.
 Raising this number will make the function require more CPU cycles to compute a key.
 This number must be between `crypto_pwhash_OPSLIMIT_MIN` and
 `crypto_pwhash_OPSLIMIT_MAX`.

-`memlimit` is the maximum amount of RAM that the function will use, in bytes.
+`memlimit` is the maximum amount of RAM in bytes that the function will use.
 This number must be between `crypto_pwhash_MEMLIMIT_MIN` and
 `crypto_pwhash_MEMLIMIT_MAX`.

-`alg` is an identifier for the algorithm to use, and should be set to one of the following values:
+`alg` is an identifier for the algorithm to use and should be set to one of the following values:

 * `crypto_pwhash_ALG_DEFAULT`: the currently recommended algorithm, which can change from one version of libsodium to another.
 * `crypto_pwhash_ALG_ARGON2I13`: version 1.3 of the Argon2i algorithm.
 * `crypto_pwhash_ALG_ARGON2ID13`: version 1.3 of the Argon2id algorithm, available since libsodium 1.0.13.

-For interactive, online operations, `crypto_pwhash_OPSLIMIT_INTERACTIVE` and `crypto_pwhash_MEMLIMIT_INTERACTIVE` provide base line for these two parameters.
+For interactive, online operations, `crypto_pwhash_OPSLIMIT_INTERACTIVE` and `crypto_pwhash_MEMLIMIT_INTERACTIVE` provide a baseline for these two parameters.
 This currently requires 64 MiB of dedicated RAM.
 Higher values may improve security (see below).

 Alternatively, `crypto_pwhash_OPSLIMIT_MODERATE` and
 `crypto_pwhash_MEMLIMIT_MODERATE` can be used.
-This requires 256 MiB of dedicated RAM, and takes about 0.7 seconds on a 2.8 Ghz Core i7 CPU.
+This requires 256 MiB of dedicated RAM and takes about 0.7 seconds on a 2.8 GHz Core i7 CPU.

 For highly sensitive data and non-interactive operations, `crypto_pwhash_OPSLIMIT_SENSITIVE` and  `crypto_pwhash_MEMLIMIT_SENSITIVE` can be used.
-With these parameters, deriving a key takes about 3.5 seconds on a 2.8 Ghz Core i7 CPU and requires 1024 MiB of dedicated RAM.
+With these parameters, deriving a key takes about 3.5 seconds on a 2.8 GHz Core i7 CPU and requires 1024 MiB of dedicated RAM.

 The `salt` should be unpredictable. `randombytes_buf()` is the easiest way to fill the `crypto_pwhash_SALTBYTES` bytes of the salt.

-Keep in mind that in order to produce the same key from the same password, the same algorithm, the same salt, and the same values for `opslimit` and `memlimit` have to be used.
-Therefore, these parameters have to be stored for each user.
+Keep in mind that to produce the same key from the same password, the same algorithm, the same salt, and the same values for `opslimit` and `memlimit` must be used.
+Therefore, these parameters must be stored for each user.

-The function returns `0` on success, and `-1` if the computation didn't complete, usually because the operating system refused to allocate the amount of requested memory.
+The function returns `0` on success and `-1` if the computation didn't complete, usually because the operating system refused to allocate the amount of requested memory.

 ## Password storage